-Apply to take part in a two and a half week course (worth three college credit hours!) at Cornell College for high school juniors, seniors, and recent graduates.
+Apply to take part in a two and a half week course (worth three college credit hours!) at Cornell College for high school students.
 Attending the One Course Summer Institute makes you eligible for a $4,000 scholarship if you enroll as a full-time student at Cornell.

-Are you a talented or motivated high school sophomore, junior, or senior who wants to get a jump-start on earning some college credits?
+Are you a talented or motivated student who wants to get a jump-start on earning some college credits?
+If you are a rising junior or senior by June 2019 or a 2019 high school graduate at the time the summer program starts, you are eligible.
 Cornell's One Course Summer Institute is designed for you.
-Apply for one of four hands-on courses.
+Apply for one of six hands-on courses.
 You'll learn alongside peers from across the country and discover what professors expect of college-level work—all while experiencing One Course At A Time firsthand.

 Life on the Hilltop